biya-coin/biyaliquid-docs/.gitbook/developers-native/wallets/accounts.md

 console.log(publicKey.toBase64())
 ```

-**Without using Biyachain utility classes**
+**Without using Biya Chain utility classes**

-* Example code snippet on how to derive Biyachain Account from a private key and/or a mnemonic phrase:
+* Example code snippet on how to derive Biya Chain Account from a private key and/or a mnemonic phrase:

 ```ts
 import { Wallet } from 'ethers'